 Online Master of Arts in Social Justice and Human Rights

 Turn your passion for social justice into a career through Arizona State University’s Master of Arts in social justice and human rights.
-In this online master's in human rights program, you’ll learn how to develop ethical and intellectually sound responses to issues affecting vulnerable populations.
-You’ll also learn the important skills needed to design future research projects and write grants.
+You’ll learn how to develop ethical and intellectually sound responses to issues affecting vulnerable populations.
+You’ll also develop the skills needed to design future research projects and write grants.

 Learn more